What's all this, then?

 • Carroll’s “improved” Doublets: allowing permutations

-Nov 7, 2022 programming julia
+calendar Nov 7, 2022 · 3 min read · programming julia ·

-Carroll originally invented his Doublets in 1877, they were published in "Vanity Fair" (the magazine, not the Thackeray novel) in 1879.
+Carroll originally invented his Doublets in 1877, they were published in “Vanity Fair” (the magazine, not the Thackeray novel) in 1879.
 Some years later, in an 1892 letter, Carroll added another rule: that permutations were allowed.
-This allows very neat chains such as: roses, noses, notes, steno, stent, …
+This allows very neat chains such as: roses, noses, notes, steno, stent, scent Because …

 Read More